 And in one famous instance even winning a fully paid trip to China with a friend to help promote a company via social media for 30 days!
 (See recap of trip here)

-So what should you do to ensure the success of your child?
+What should you do to ensure the success of your child?

 Wake up!
 Realize things have changed and start to put some priority to the new way of education.

 Yes, it is important for them to learn the fundamentals and I still encourage all students to get good grades, test scores, and go to college.
-(Don’t worry we will still be here for you if you need help!)

 But I even further encourage students to learn about content marketing, digital marketing, networking, personal branding, blogging, podcasting, social media, coding/programming, organization, goal setting, and more!